The Best of Everything

 Rain.
 United Artists, 1932.
 Directed by Lewis Milestone, 92 minutes.
 Joan reprises the "Sadie Thompson" prostitute role made famous on Broadway in 1922 by Jeanne Eagels.
 Walter Huston co-stars as the bedeviled preacher.
 Joan disliked herself in this, as did the critics and the public of the time.
-But a personal note: they all happened to be wrong--Joan's intense and ultimately subtle performance holds up over the years.
+Today's critics and audience, though, seem to have found a greater appreciation for Joan's intense, raw performance.

 Says Joan in CWJC: